Chart Color Schemes

 Educational achievement in Golden Point places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's university qualification rate is 31.1%, higher than the Rest of Vic average of 21.7% and the SA4 region's 24.6%.
-Bachelor degrees are most common at 19.1%, followed by postgraduate qualifications (7.8%) and graduate diplomas (4.2%).
-Vocational credentials are held by 31.1% of residents aged 15+, with advanced diplomas at 9.8% and certificates at 21.3%.
-Educational participation is high, with 29.2% currently enrolled in formal education.
+The area's university qualification rate is 31.1%, exceeding the Rest of Vic average of 21.7%.
+This figure reflects the community's emphasis on higher education, with bachelor degrees leading at 19.1%, followed by postgraduate qualifications (7.8%) and graduate diplomas (4.2%).
+Trade and technical skills are also prominent, with 31.1% of residents aged 15+ holding vocational credentials - advanced diplomas at 9.8% and certificates at 21.3%.
+Educational participation is high, with 29.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education